Health Insurance Portability and Accountability Act (HIPAA) Compliance

 - Regulates the availability of group and individual health insurance policies.
 Title I amended the Employee Retirement Income Security Act, the Public Health Service Act, and the Internal Revenue Code.

-- Requires coverage and limits the restrictions that a group healthcare plan can impose on benefits for preexisting conditions.
+- Requires coverage and limits the restrictions a group healthcare plan can impose on benefits for preexisting conditions.
 Specifically, group healthcare plans can only deny benefits related to preexisting conditions for up to 12 months after enrollment or 18 months for late enrollment.

 - Allows individuals to shorten the exclusion period based on the duration of their previous coverage before enrolling in a new plan, taking into account any breaks in coverage.